 This is the first time Manchester City have breached the top 5 richest football clubs.
 Abu Dhabi-owned City had their best ever Champions League run last season after they lost out to eventual winners, Real Madrid, in the semi-finals.

 The hiring of Pep Guardiola is expected to bring more success to the side in the near future and with the Premier League coming to an end and Manchester City looking destined for glory we may see them rise to the top 3 of the richest football clubs in the world.

 Bayern charted a monumental 25% increase in income over the last season after they won their 25th Bundesliga title and DFB-Pokal Final.

 More domestic success this season coupled with a run to the Champions League semi-final should see the German giants stay in the list’s top five.

 Barcelona topped their mortal enemies, at last, this year, perhaps thanks to the unlikely contributions of Bruce Springsteen.
 ‘The Boss’ used the Catalonian Nou Camp to host two shows of ‘The River Tour’, earning the club nearly €8 million.
-They nicked second spot from Real on the finest of margins.
+They now sit just behind their rivals Real Madrid in 3rd position.

-The ‘Red Devils’ have never been far from the top three — briefly toppling out during their 2012/13 season under David Moyes — but this is the first time they’ve hit top spot in over a decade.
+The ‘Red Devils’ have never been far from the top three — briefly toppling out during their 2012/13 season under David Moyes — but this is the second time in a row that they have hit top spot.
 The club benefited financially from huge sponsorship deals with Chevrolet and Adidas and a return to the Champions League.